rez3vil/PandaDock/docs/source/tutorials/ml_enhanced_docking.rst

 ML-Enhanced Docking Tutorial
 ============================

-This tutorial demonstrates how to use PandaDock's machine learning capabilities for high-accuracy molecular docking.
+This tutorial demonstrates how to use PandaDock's PandaML algorithm for superior affinity prediction and high-accuracy molecular docking.

 Introduction
 ------------

-PandaDock's ML-enhanced mode uses deep learning models trained on experimental binding data to provide:
+PandaDock's PandaML algorithm uses advanced machine learning models trained on experimental binding data to provide:

 - Higher accuracy than traditional scoring functions
 - Uncertainty quantification for predictions